tureus/tureus.github.io/_posts/2016-11-16-rustup-tutorial-downgrading.markdown

       nightly-2016-11-06-x86_64-apple-darwin installed - rustc 1.14.0-nightly (cae6ab1c4 2016-11-05)

-You can set this nightly as your default:
+Then you can set this nightly as your default:

     LP-XLANGE-OSX:~ xlange$ rustup default nightly-2016-11-06
     info: using existing install for 'nightly-2016-11-06-x86_64-apple-darwin'